stkbailey/data-replication-on-kubernetes/README.md

 It is hopefully not hard to see how, with a few additional tweaks and some well-protected S3 buckets, this couldl be turned into a fairly robust architecture.
 We can easily turn the workflow specified above into an Argo `TemplateWorkflows` and reference it in a `CronWorkflow` to have it run on an hourly or daily basis.

 But, exciting as all this is, it has to be noted that this is not for the faint of heart.

-### Kubernetes is COMPLICATED

 As a data scientist, there are a lot of considerations.

 - How are you building and updating the containers?
 Does your cluster have access to that container repository?
 - How are you triggering new workflows?